 Lauren Jelinek (PhD, University of Arizona, 2012)Archaeologist, Bureau of Reclamation

-Kelly Jenks (PhD, University of Arizona, 2011)Assistant Professor of Anthropology, New Mexico State University
+Kelly Jenks (PhD, University of Arizona, 2011)Associate Professor of Anthropology, New Mexico State University

 Rachel Diaz de Valdes (MA, University of Arizona, 2007)Training and Development Manager, Amgen